simonryoungsb/FlorenceFoodDrink/cheap-eats-florence.md

 - Don’t “do restaurants” for every meal: use **markets, bakeries, panini shops, and street food**
 - Treat **aperitivo** as dinner when the bites are good
-- Avoid “cheap” menus in the postcard zone — worst value, biggest regret
+- Avoid “cheap” menus in the postcard zone.
+Worst value, biggest regrets.

 ## Starter list (from the book)